stuttter/ludicrousdb/src/readme.txt

-=== HyperDB ===
+=== LudicrousDB ===
-Contributors: matt, andy, ryan, mdawaffe, vnsavage, automattic
+Contributors: matt, andy, ryan, mdawaffe, vnsavage, automattic, johnjamesjacoby
-Tags: mysql, scaling, performance, availability, WordPress.com Requires at least: 2.3
+Tags: mysql, scaling, performance, availability Requires at least: 4.2
-Tested up to: 4.0
+Tested up to: 4.3
-Stable tag: trunk
+Stable tag: 2.0.0

-HyperDB is an advanced database class that supports replication, failover, load balancing, and partitioning.
+LudicrousDB is a database class that supports replication, failover, load balancing, and partitioning, based on Automattic's HyperDB.

 == Description ==

-HyperDB is a very advanced database class that replaces a few of the WordPress built-in database functions.
+LudicrousDB is a very advanced database class that replaces a few of the WordPress built-in database functions.
 The main differences are:
-* HyperDB can be connect to an arbitrary number of database servers,
+* LudicrousDB can be connect to an arbitrary number of database servers,
-* HyperDB inspects each query to determine the appropriate database.
+* LudicrousDB inspects each query to determine the appropriate database.

 It supports: